-Table 16-9 Trusted Remote Host Details
+Table 13-12 Trusted Remote Host Details

 LABEL DESCRIPTION Key Algorithm This field displays the type of algorithm that was used to generate the certificate's key pair (the ZyWALL uses RSA encryption) and the length of the key set in bits (1024 bits for example).
 Subject Alternative Name This field displays the certificate's owner's IP address (IP), domain name (DNS) or e-mail address (EMAIL).
 Key Usage This field displays for what functions the certificate's key can be used.
 For example, "DigitalSignature" means that the key can be used to sign certificates and "KeyEncipherment" means that the key can be used to encrypt text.
 Basic Constraint This field displays general information about the certificate.
 For example, "Subject Type=CA" means that this is a certification authority's certificate and "Path Length Constraint=1" means that there can only be one certification authority in the certificate's path.
 MD5 Fingerprint This is the certificate's message digest that the ZyWALL calculated using the MD5 algorithm.
 You cannot use this value to verify that this is the remote host's actual certificate because the ZyWALL has signed the certificate; thus causing this value to be different from that of the remote hosts actual certificate.
-See section 16.13.1 for how to verify a remote host's certificate.
+See section 13.13.1 for how to verify a remote host's certificate.
 SHA1 Fingerprint This is the certificate's message digest that the ZyWALL calculated using the SHA1 algorithm.
 You cannot use this value to verify that this is the remote host's actual certificate because the ZyWALL has signed the certificate; thus causing this value to be different from that of the remote hosts actual certificate.
-See section 16.13.1 for how to verify a remote host's certificate.
-MD5 Fingerprint This field displays the certificate's MD5 hash value.
-You can use this to verify that you and another individual are dealing with the same certificate.
-SHA1 Fingerprint This field displays the certificate's SHA1 hash value.
-You can use this to verify that you and another individual are dealing with the same certificate.
+See section 13.13.1 for how to verify a remote host's certificate.
 Certificate in PEM (Base-64) Encoded Format This read-only text box displays the certificate or certification request in Privacy Enhanced Mail (PEM) format.
 PEM uses 64 ASCII characters to convert the binary certificate into a printable form.
 You can copy and paste the certificate into an e-mail to send to friends or colleagues or you can copy and paste the certificate into a text editor and save the file on a management computer for later distribution (via floppy disk for example).
 Export Click this button and then Save in the File Download screen.
 The Save As screen opens, browse to the location that you want to use and click Save .
+Apply Click Apply to save your changes back to the ZyWALL.
+You can only change the name of the certificate.
+Cancel Click Cancel to quit configuring this screen and return to the Trusted Remote Hosts screen.